 \section{Conclusion}

-In this paper, we considered the UAV-enabled data collection from multiple sensors with distributed beamforming.
-We maximized the average data-rate throughput and minimized the transmission outage probability, by jointly optimizing the UAV's trajectory and the sensors' power allocation over time.
+In this paper, we considered the UAV-enabled data collection from multiple GNs with distributed beamforming.
+We maximized the average data-rate throughput and minimized the transmission outage probability, by jointly optimizing the UAV's trajectory and the GNs' power allocation over time.
 To deal with these challenging problems, we first optimally solved the relaxed problem without considering the UAV's flight speed constraints.
 The optimal solutions indicated that the UAV should successively hover over the same location set for both problems, but with different power allocation strategies.
 Next, we used the techniques from convex optimization and approximation to find the sub-optimal solutions to the general problems.
 Finally, we conducted simulations to show the effectiveness of our proposed design.